tomoya55/ar-stemmer/README.md

 # Ar-Stemmer

-Ar-Stemmer is pure Ruby port of ArabicStemmer Java class from Lucene.
+Ar-Stemmer is pure Ruby port of Arabic Stemmer from Lucene.

 ## Installation